Nosebleed

 • sneezing through your nose (if you have to sneeze, let it go out of your mouth and into your elbow).

-The following procedures can be done by your GP or in hospital:
+The following procedures can be done:

-• Nasal cautery – this is the use of heat, silver nitrate sticks or electric current to cauterise (burn) and seal the blood vessels causing the problem.
+• Nasal cautery – this is the use of heat, silver nitrate sticks or electric current to cauterise (burn) and seal the blood vessels causing the nosebleeds.
 This can be done in your GP clinic or a hospital.

 • Septal surgery – if the septum (the wall between the nostrils) is crooked it can sometimes cause nosebleeds.
 If this is the case, your ENT surgeon may recommend having your septum surgically straightened.